Migrating to Royal Navy Design System v2

 This guide will show you how to upgrade your codebase to work with v2

-The Standards Toolkit v2 is a major refactor of the CSS Framework.
+The Royal Navy Design System v2 is a major refactor of the CSS Framework.
 It introduces a number of under-the-hood tweaks that improve both its performance and accuracy to the Sketch Toolkit.

-The Standards Toolkit v2 has been ported to SASS Modules.
-This provides the ability to namespace all Standards Toolkit functions & mixins, scope all variables locally to the file they are declared in, and keep the outputted file size down as
+The Royal Navy Design System v2 has been ported to SASS Modules.
+This provides the ability to namespace all Royal Navy Design System functions & mixins, scope all variables locally to the file they are declared in, and keep the outputted file size down as

 @use only includes the imported file once across the entire project.